kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 Scheduler:
 * determine if in-place resize is possible, updates its cache depending on resizing outcome.
+* updates its cache based on resizing action by Kubelet.

 Controllers:
 * propagate Template resources update to running Pod instances.
-* initiate resource update retries (controlled by retry policy) for Pods that failed resizing.
+* initiate resource update retries or reschedule pod (controlled by policy) that failed resize.

 Other components:
 * check how the change of meaning of resource requests influence other kubernetes components.